-Mr. Broyden has assisted a European D-SIB to evaluate its global operating model for identifying gaps which might impact the bank’s operational continuity in a resolution scenario, as well as propose alternative models for consideration by the Board.
+Most recently, Mr. Broyden has assisted a European D-SIB to evaluate its global operating model with a view to identifying gaps which might impact the bank’s operational continuity in a resolution scenario, and to propose alternative models for consideration by the Board.

-Mr. Broyden worked with the Board of a UK online brokerage as their Head of Change Management, to manage and coordinate a program of change initiatives relating to regulatory remediation, technology, process improvement, and organisational / cultural change.
-When, having completed the remediation work, the parent company decided to sell the institution, Chris successfully led the sale team, managing all aspects of the sale of the business including vendor identification, reverse due diligence and selection and the pre-requisite carve-out and migration preparation activities.
+Prior to this, he worked with the Board of a UK online brokerage as their Head of Change Management, to manage and co-ordinate a broad programme of change initiatives relating to: regulatory remediation, technology, process improvement, and organisational / cultural change.
+When, having completed the remediation work, the parent company decided to sell the institution, Chris successfully led the sale team, managing all aspects of the sale, including vendor identification, reverse due diligence and selection and the pre-requisite carve-out and migration preparation activities.

-He led the engagement at a G-SIB to develop options for a revised operating model in order to respond to regulatory pressure to provide resilient operations across the group.
-The engagement focused on the alternatives for establishing a bankruptcy-remote, shared services entity, with a focus on the bank's technology infrastructure, operational and people-related components.
+Prior to that, Mr. Broyden led the engagement at a G-SIB to assist them in developing options for a revised operating model, in order to respond to regulatory pressure to provide resilient operations across the group.
+The engagement focused on the alternatives for establishing a bankruptcy-remote shared services entity, with a focus on the impact on the Bank’s technology infrastructure, operational and people-related components.

-Prior to joining A&M, Mr. Broyden was the Global COO for IT for Société Générale Corporate and Investment Bank, where he ran the IT components of their three-year transformation program, and was responsible for the finances and resource management for the division.
-During this time he co-ordinated major changes to the division’s operating model, for example tripling the number of roles based in India and established a preferred supplier list of three strategic technology suppliers.
+Prior to joining A&M, Mr. Broyden was the Global COO for IT for Société Générale Corporate and Investment Bank, where he managed the IT components of their three year transformation programme, and was responsible for the finances, resource management and overall programme / project management for the division.
+During this time he co-ordinated major changes to the division’s operating model, for example tripling the number of roles based in India, and establishing a preferred supplier list of three strategic technology suppliers.

 Mr. Broyden spent four years at Barclays Capital, where he held a number of senior positions as a member of the Global IT Executive Committee, including Head of Barclays Group Technology Sourcing, Head of Market Data Management and Head of Business Continuity.
-He played a leading role in the Lehman integration, managing all non-front office work streams (finance, technology, operations, risk, HR, legal, etc.).
-Through 2009 he managed the divesture of BGI,, the Barclays fund management business, to Blackrock, leading all aspects of the divesture including tax, finance, regulatory / shareholder approvals, technology and HR.
+He played a leading role in the Lehman integration, managing all the non-front office work streams (finance, technology, operations, risk, HR, legal, etc.).
+Through 2009 he managed the divesture of BGI, the Barclays fund management business, to Blackrock, leading and co-ordinating all aspects of the divesture including tax, finance, regulatory / shareholder approvals, technology and HR.

 Mr. Broyden started his career as a management consultant with Andersen Consulting (now Accenture) in their financial services practice, based in London, and became an equity partner in 2000.
-During his 20 years there, he specialized in managing large scale transformational change programmes, such as the redevelopment of the London Stock Exchange’s core trading and information systems, and the development of a revised operating model for ANB Amro’s UK support functions.
+During his 20 years there, he specialized in managing large scale transformational change programmes, such as the redevelopment of the London Stock Exchange’s core trading and information systems, and the development and implementation of a revised operating model for ANB Amro’s UK support functions.